Office of Admissions

 General Admission Requirement - For All International Students

 All international students must meet the general admission requirements for their program of study.
 In addition to general admission requirements, different categories of international students must submit different types of additional documents.
-See below for the different types of international student status and required steps per category.
+See below for the different types of international student status and the required steps for each category.

 INTERNATIONAL CATEGORIES AND ADDITIONAL ADMISSION REQUIREMENTS

 There are a variety of ways in which international students may apply to Isothermal Community College.
-Please determine which category below applies to you and then follow the steps noted there.
+Please determine which category below applies to you, and follow the steps noted there.

 F1 Student Visa - For students who reside permanently in another country but wish to come to the USA for the sole purpose of attending college fulltime, Tuition rates will be out-of-state.
 In addition to the general admission requirements noted above, you must also submit:

 - Notarized Affidavit of Support (I-134) (can be found on the http://uscis.gov/graphics/index.htm website under Immigration Forms) and a notarized bank statement showing current U.S. funds available to cover tuition and living costs all years of study applied for.
 Approximate costs per semester = $4,650. ($2,650 for tuition, $500 for books/supplies, and $1,500 for living costs).

 - “Official” TOEFL scores (61 or higher on internet based test) OR SAT Scores (500 or higher for verbal and 500 or higher for math).
 If you are from a country whose first language is English, this requirement may be waived upon evaluation.

 - Copy of current passport

 - High School transcripts must translated into English, evaluated by an international organization, and sent in a sealed envelope to Isothermal Community College’s Admissions Department.

 Once all the above admissions information is in our possession and you have been evaluated as an eligible candidate to attend Isothermal Community College, the Director of Enrollment Management will generate an I-20 form for you to use in your application for an F1 Student Visa.
-Once you arrive you will need to provide the following immediately to the Director:
+Once you arrive, you will need to provide the following to the Director: